Yamas & Niyamas – Ahimsa…

 Practicing Metta (Buddhist Loving Kindness) Meditations ( Burgs (Love VS Virus) on Youtube) is a wonderful place to start incorporating Ahimsa into our lives.
 Also, practicing yoga gracefully, without forcing things as well as incorporating the other Yamas into our lives, can really allow us to open up and practice Ahimsa both on and off the mat.

-At AMALAwellness classes, whether it is Yoga, Meditation or Move it or Lose it!
-Classes, we always incorporate a sense of gentleness to practice.
+At AMALAwellness classes, whether it is Yoga, Meditation or Based Yoga and Exercise Classes, we always incorporate a sense of gentleness to practice.

 Do you practice gently, do you practice Ahimsa?
 I’d love to hear from you!